Perspective | Goodbye, Apple stock swings. Why investors can expect less fluctuation from the new Dow Jones industrial average.

 Ready?
 Here goes.

-When the market closed on Friday, the prices of the 30 stocks then in the Dow totaled $4,177.68.
+When the market closed Friday, the prices of the 30 stocks then in the Dow totaled $4,177.68.
 (I could have gotten that number myself, but I cheated by asking Silverblatt for it.)
 The Dow divisor was 0.14579812.
 Divide the price total by the divisor, and you get Friday’s closing Dow: 28,653.87.

 We start with $4,177.68.
 Now, the fun begins: